-- Turn Off the freshwater pump switch when the boat is not in use or the water tank is empty. - Inspect and clean the water filter often (located on the water pump). - When your boat is to be left unattended for long periods of time, pump the water tank dry to prevent stored water from becoming stagnant and distasteful. - If the freshwater system needs to be disinfected, ask your dealer about treatments available for your boat's system.
+- Your boat may be equipped with a hand pump or a pressure type (demand) freshwater (potable) system. - The pressure type system can be pressurized by turning On the water pump (See the Component Locations section of this Supplement for the location of the water pump switch). - Turn Off the water pump when the water tank is empty or when the boat is not in use. - Inspect and clean the water filter often (located on the water pump). - When your boat is to be left unattended for long periods of time, pump the water tank dry to prevent stored water from becoming stagnant and distasteful. - If the freshwater system needs to be disinfected, ask your dealer about treatments available for your boat's system.